 Up until 2017, selling a home was fairly straight-forward.
 Stage it.
 List it and watch the buyers role in.
-But things have changed.
+Now, things have changed.

 Starting in 2018, sales activity in real estate markets across Canada started to slow down.
 According to the Canadian Real Estate Association (CREA), 2019 is shaping up to record the weakest housing market activity in a decade.
 As of February 2019, national home sales had plummeted 9.1% month-over-month while the number of newly listed homes dropped 3.2% month-over-month.
 While CREA reported little change in the national MLS Home Price Index (HPI), the national average price fell by 5.2%, year-over-year. have real estate activity 2019 the national

 For sellers about to list their home, this apparent downturn can prompt a great deal of fear.
-And fear never helps make smart financial decisions.
+And fear never helps us to make smart financial decisions.

 To combat this fear, we take a page from the famous American philosopher, Ralph Waldo Emerson, who stated: “The antidote to fear is knowledge.”

 Knowledge will help sellers, even if you end up selling during a market downturn.

 How do we know this?
 Decades ago, many home buyers and sellers in Canada were intimately aware of the corrosive impact of high mortgage rates.
 At the same time, the sale process included buyer incentives, such as vendor take-backs, closing cost rebates and a variety of other gifts.
 Selling a house required knowledge and it required strategy.